HyperKnightX/FFXI-Addons/RemsReceiver/README.md

 # Rems Receiver v2.8

+Version 2.8 changes: No more text on startup/load

 A Windower 4 addon for retrieving Rem's Tales from **Monisette in Port Jeuno**.

 Rems Receiver supports: